daph87/JWTNodejs/README.md

 ## Features

 - [x] Create Signing keys
+- [x] Save the Signing key in a .txt file
 - [x] Create a JSON token using the signing key
 - [x] Validate the token